ClusterLabs/PAF/configuration.md

     * default value: `5432`
   * `recovery_template`: Path to the `recovery.conf` template for PostgreSQL 11 and
     before.
-This file is simply copied by Pacemaker to `$PGDATA` under the `recovery.conf` name before it starts the instance as a slave resource.
+This file is simply copied by Pacemaker to `$PGDATA` under the `recovery.conf` name before it starts the instance as a standby resource.
 From PostgreSQL 12 and after, the resource agent raise an error if the file exists.
     * default value: `$PGDATA/recovery.conf.pcmk`
   * `start_opts`: Additionnal arguments given to the postgres process on